-Delivering continuing education webinars for Professional Ski Instructors of America/American Association of Snowboard Instructors (PSIA-AASI).
+Delivering continuing education materials, including a podcast, article, and webinars for Professional Ski Instructors of America/American Association of Snowboard Instructors (PSIA-AASI).
 These webinars introduce the topic of trauma informed care in snow sports instruction and provide tools for instructors working with individuals who may experience difficulty regulating their emotions or reactions.

 These live webinars and pre-recorded trainings are available to businesses and organizations that work with the public.
 Designed to address the increased impact of trauma our society is facing in the wake of the COVID-19 pandemic.
 Help your staff recognize the signs of trauma and respond appropriately, to support healing and build client relationships that will endure all life's challenges.

 Presented an introductory training on trauma-informed care in adaptive sports at the 2020 Move United* Virtual Leadership Conference.
 Due to the virtual nature of the conference, we were able to reach an unprecedented number of participants at once!
 Over 400 adaptive sports professionals, filling management, administrative, instructor, coach, ambassador, recreational therapist, and board member roles, were able to engage in the session.

 Designed an introductory training on trauma-informed care in adaptive sports specifically tailored to Vermont Adaptive Ski and Sports, trained their staff in delivering the presentation, and trained most of the organizations' 400 staff and volunteer sports instructors.